 - Looking back, I think I had such a hard time accepting that I was dating a narcissist because that meant I would have to accept that my parents had a certain level of narcissism.
 It also forced me to address my own narcissism.
 Just because I wasn’t what I call a “direct narcissist,” I was very reverse narcissistic.
 I was making the selfish actions of a narcissistic people all about how I was not enough.
 I was making everything about me, just like the narcissists I was attracted to.

-- There is no need to EVER worry that after dating a narcissist, he/she will move on to a better partner and be a better person, in a better relationship.
+- There is no need to EVER worry that after dating a narcissist, he/she will become a better person with a new partner who’s everything you’re not.
 Narcissists are highly insecure people whose emotional development was arrested when they were given conditional love, abandoned, betrayed, abused, or bullied as a child.
-And as heartbreaking as that is, the fact that they don’t see themselves as wrong, didn’t get help, and use their romantic relationships to revisit the scene of an emotional crime and perpetuate is downright toxic.
+They were traumatized in some way; we all were.
+And as heartbreaking as that is, the fact that they don’t see themselves as ever in the wrong and use their romantic relationships to revisit the scene of an emotional crime just so they can be a manipulative puppet master (or a convenient victim when it serves them) is downright TOXIC.
 They thrive on creating a grandiose image of themselves and controlling that image at all costs.
 But because they are so insecure deep down, they can never keep up with the image that they portray.
-Eventually, they unfold to reveal a shell of a person who will only ever be compatible with people whose levels of self-esteem are just as low as theirs.
+Eventually, they reveal who they really are: a shell of a person who will only ever be compatible with people whose levels of self-esteem are just as low as theirs.

 - Narcissists are unable to operate from a place of love – for themselves or others.
-They operate from a place of fear and the only way to keep that fear at bay is to be in control of others (in the form of mind f*cking, blaming, deflecting, chain yanking, mixed signaling, swooping in and out of your life, hot one minute cold the next, etc).
+They operate from a place of fear.
+And the only way to keep that fear in check is to control other people (in the form of gaslighting, blaming, deflecting, chain yanking, mixed signaling, swooping in and out of your life, hot one minute cold the next, etc).

-- If you’re dating a narcissist, you will never truly know how they feel about you or to what level they are invested in the relationship because they are perpetually hot/cold/yes/no/maybe.
-This “unknowing” keeps you invested because the more that they negotiate your boundaries and instincts down, the more “curious” you become.
+- If you’re dating a narcissist, you will never truly know how they feel about because they are always inconsistent: hot/cold/; yes/no/maybe.
+This “unknowing” keeps you invested because the more ambiguity they create (with a few crumbs of clarity here and there), the more “curious” you become.
 This causes you to become delusional enough to believe that if you turn your head for a hot minute, they’ll transform into the man/woman of your dreams.

-- When you break up after dating a narcissist, it feels so much more excruciating.
-Not only are you vulnerable, but because your boundaries and expectations have been bartered down to such a low level, you feel like you have no identity or purpose.
-Rejection plants the seeds for FBI stalking obsession.
-Often, narcissists will all of a sudden disappear or break up with you and not contact you at all.
+- When you break up after dating a narcissist, it feels so much more excruciating than with anyone else.
+Your boundaries and expectations have been bartered down to such a low level, you feel like you have no identity or purpose.
+And rejection plants the seeds for FBI stalking obsession.
+Often, narcissists will disappear all of a sudden or break up with you and not contact you at all.
 Narcissists know how much ghosting paralyzes you.
 So, as long as they can keep you thirsty in the emotional desert, they have you primed to welcome them back into your life at any moment with their crumbs.
-They do this so that they can use you as an option, do even less for you than they did in the relationship, and STILL get the sexual/emotional/financial benefits of having you as a partner (without the commitment or the monogamy).
+They do this to keep you secured as a bench-warming option, do even less for you than they did in the relationship, and STILL get the sexual/emotional/financial benefits of having you as a partner (without the commitment, investment, or the monogamy on their end).
 By keeping you in this state of starvation, they know that you’ll never be totally done with them.
 If you ever did decide that you were totally done with them, they wouldn’t know what to do with that loss of control.
-So, they have to weaken your defenses to ensure their emotional survival (remember, deep down they feel insignificant and worthless).
+So, they have to weaken your defenses to ensure their egoic survival (remember, deep down they feel insignificant and worthless).

-- Narcissists don’t care about anything but control- on their terms.
+- Narcissists don’t care about anything but control.
+Everything has to be on their terms.
 You can never “scare” them into thinking that “this is it” or that you’re leaving or moving on.
 They know better.
 They’ve conditioned you to be their 24-hour emotional/sexual/excuse-making/cheerleading, ATM.

 - REMEMBER this: it takes a narcissist to be attracted to one.
 I am NOT AT ALL saying that you are an empathetically bankrupt narcissist who is selfish and thinks that he/she is all-important.
-You HAVE empathy (and your empathy is what will ultimately get you out of this pattern).
+You HAVE compassion and empathy (the compassion you have for yourself is what got you to this blog).
 What I am saying is that (this is a term that I totally made up and this is my non-professional opinion), you are a reverse narcissist.
 You truly believe that other people’s hurtful, deceitful, and heartbreaking behavior is ALL about YOU not being good enough.
-And however you want to slice and dice it, that’s STILL making it all about you and that’s STILL narcissism.
-The only difference is that reverse narcissists have the ultimate game changer that conventional narcissists do not: they have empathy (professional term: Empath).
+You internalize the narcissistic behavior of others.
+And no matter what angle you view it from, that’s STILL making it all about you.
+The only difference is that reverse narcissists have the ultimate game-changer that conventional narcissists do not: they have empathy (professional term: Empath).
 Empathy is an incredible thing to have, but you can’t truly give it if you’re not getting it from yourself (which is why I started using the term “reverse narcissist”).
 Work on your reverse narcissism by consistently having your own back and WATCH how your life transforms.
 You’ll soon stop being attracted to narcissists like a fly to horse sh*t.
-There ARE good guys out there.
+There ARE good men/women out there.
 You just have to be good to yourself, first and foremost.

 Dating a narcissist?
 Here are the only ways you will ever be able to keep a relationship going with them: